 Q. How do I get my textbooks?

 A. The program is 72 credit hours with 57 credits of Opticianry Courses and 5 General Education courses.
-Visit the Opticianry Curriculum webpage for more details.
+See the opticianry curriculum for more details.

 Q. What is the cost of the Opticianry Program?

 A. Visit our Tuition & Fees webpage for information on In-State and Out-of-State Tuition rates.

 A. Textbooks for this program cost approximately $1,500 over the course of the program.
 Textbooks are used in multiple classes.Q.
 What is the process to become Licensed in Florida?